Appel Fellowship for Humanists and Social Scientists

 About Robert and Helen Appel

-Bob and Helen Appel are among Cornell University’s most influential leaders and generous benefactors.
+Bob and Helen Appel have been among Cornell University’s most influential leaders and generous benefactors.

-An economics major in the College of Arts & Sciences with an MBA from Wharton, Bob retired in 2002 from a 33-year career at Neuberger Berman, a global investment and securities brokerage firm.
-At Cornell, he is an emeritus trustee and presidential councillor, vice chair of the Weill Cornell Medical College Board of Overseers, and member of the Principal Gifts Committee; he has also served on the advisory council for the Johnson Museum of Art and has chaired the Class of 1953 Major Gifts Committee.
+An economics major in the College of Arts & Sciences with an MBA from Wharton, Bob had retired in 2002 from a 33-year career at Neuberger Berman, a global investment and securities brokerage firm, but continued with his own investment business until his death in 2022.
+At Cornell, he was a longtime active trustee, an emeritus trustee and presidential councillor, vice chair of the Weill Cornell Medical College Board of Fellowes, Campaign Co-chair, and member of the Principal Gifts Committee; he served on the advisory council for the Herbert F. Johnson Museum of Art and chaired the Class of 1953 Major Gifts Committee.
 During his tenure as a trustee, Bob served on the Executive Committee and chaired the Investment Committee.
-Outside of Cornell, Bob is the chair of the board of Jazz at Lincoln Center and a trustee at NY Presbyterian Hospital and Lincoln Center, and has provided leadership for the Cancer Research Institute and the 92nd Street Y.
+Outside of Cornell, Bob was the chair of the board of Jazz at Lincoln Center and a trustee at NY Presbyterian Hospital and Lincoln Center, and provided leadership for the Cancer Research Institute and the 92nd Street Y.

-Helen was a history major in the College of Arts & Sciences and received her masters degree in history from Long Island University.
-She taught social studies in the Great Neck school system for 30 years and currently teaches world and American history in the district’s adult program.
-She also teaches history in the Continuing Education Program at Hunter College.
+Helen, who met Bob while they were undergraduate students, was a history major in the College of Arts & Sciences and received her masters degree in history from Long Island University.
+She taught social studies in the Great Neck school system for 30 years and has taught world and American history in the district’s adult program.
+She has also taught history in the Continuing Education Program at Hunter College.
 At Cornell, Helen is a presidential councillor and an emeritus member of the advisory council for the College of Arts & Sciences.
-She was a member of the advisory council for the Johnson Museum of Art, and with Bob, she was the national co-chair of the Tower Club.
-Helen is on the board of trustees for the Hunter College Foundation and the New York Historical Society.
+She was a member of the advisory council for the Herbert F. Johnson Museum of Art, and with Bob, she was the national co-chair of the Tower Club.
+Helen remains an active and engaged Cornell leader, still teaches a very popular history course at Hunter College, and is on the board of trustees for the Hunter College Foundation and the New York Historical Society.